 Ensure that the surface of the witness plate is not touched and not breathed upon.

-Handle the witness plate holder by the upstanding edges with tweezers or with gloves of clean-room quality.
+Handle the witness plate holder by the upstanding edges with tweezers or with gloves of cleanroom quality.

 Ensure that the witness plate is not used when it is stored, unused, for more than two months, and that after such a period the witness plate is sent back to the supplier.